josephcslater/WSUThesisTemplate/readme.md

 # Wright State University LaTeX thesis/dissertation style file
 This repository contains a set of files for LaTeX users writing thesis or dissertations at *Wright State University*.
 There are a number of other WSUs.
 I apologize.

 The LaTeX file itself should be self-documenting, so the user is left to their own to edit it and modify it with the contents of their thesis/dissertation.
 There is a bit of demoing of LaTeX that happens in the document, but no claims are made that it is sufficient to teach LaTeX.
+Recent updates should preclude the need to touch the style file.
+Please feed your corrections to me!

 Use this and you will have a consistent document that meets Wright State University guidelines.
 Don’t add your own formatting.
 Use only *structure* commands.
 For instance, *\emph* instead of *\textit*.